insight-platform/Savant/README.md

 The decoupled nature of adapters also provides better reliability because the failed data source affects the adapter operation, not a framework operation.

+### Dynamic Runtime Parameters Configuration

+Sophisticated ML pipelines can use external knowledge, which helps optimize the results based on additional knowledge from the environment.

+The framework enables dynamic configuration of the pipeline operational parameters with:

+- ingested frame parameters passed in per-frame metadata;
+- Etcd parameters watched and instantly applied;
+- 3rd-party parameters, which are received through user-defined functions.

 ### OpenCV CUDA Integration